Is My Construction Job the Culprit of My Back Pain?

 Driver Back Injury

-Sitting for a long period time at a desk causes muscles in your back to tense up but driving a vehicle with constant vibration makes it worse, making drivers prone to stiffness in their backs.
+Sitting for a long period of time at a desk causes muscles in your back to tense up but driving a vehicle with constant vibration makes it worse, making drivers prone to stiffness in their backs.

 6 Tips to Alleviate Lower Back Pain From Being a Construction Worker, Electrician, Mason, or Plumber